SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 Attack Narrative
 ================

-The destination and port on which this binary is running were given:
+The destination and port on which this binary is running were given\:

 Destination